The Senior Vice-President Engineering of Shopify is Exercising Options

-Following Jean-Michel Lemieux’s last SHOP Sell transaction on May 14, 2020, the stock climbed by 48.1%.
 In addition to Jean-Michel Lemieux, 20 other SHOP executives reported Sell trades in the last month.
+Over the last month, Jean-Michel Lemieux has reported another 4 Sell trades on SHOP for a total of $2.76M.

 See today’s analyst top recommended stocks >>

-Based on 22 analyst ratings, the analyst consensus is Moderate Buy with an average price target of $590.64, reflecting a 34.1% upside.
+Based on 22 analyst ratings, the analyst consensus is Hold with an average price target of $627.29, reflecting a 20.4% upside.
 One of the top 25 analysts, according to TipRanks.com, recently recommended Hold SHOP with a $700.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.